DevTeam/Pure.DI/README.md

 }
 ```

-The code above is just a chain of hints to define the dependency graph used to create a *__Composition__* class with a *__Root__* property that creates the *__Program__* composition root below.
-It doesn't really make sense to run this code because it doesn't do anything at runtime.
-So it can be placed anywhere in the class (in methods, constructors or properties) and preferably where it will not be called.
-Its purpose is only to check the dependency syntax and help build the dependency graph at compile time to create the *__Composition__* class.
-The first argument to the _Setup_ method specifies the name of the class to be generated.
+The above code is just a chain of hints to define the dependency graph used to create a *__Composition__* class with a *__Root__* property that creates the root of the *__Program__* composition below.
+This code is only useful at compile time, so it can be placed anywhere in the class (in methods, constructors or properties) and preferably where it will not be called at runtime.
+Its purpose is to check the dependency syntax and help build a compile-time dependency graph to create the *__Composition__* class.
+The first argument of the _Setup_ method specifies the name of the class to be generated.

 ### Time to open boxes!